EDUCATOR. ATTORNEY. PUBLIC SERVANT.

 The product of a farmworker family, Rob learned from an early age the value of hard work, sacrifice, and perseverance.
 He was the first in his family to graduate from college, and he holds a BA from Stanford, an MPP from the Harvard Kennedy School, and a JD from Yale Law School.

-As a city councilmember for District 1, Rob will be dedicated to expanding affordable housing, ensuring safer communities, and promoting economic and community development throughout our neighborhoods, including by increasing good paying jobs, attracting and retaining businesses, and building parks and green spaces.
-Rob will work with community partners to develop neighborhoods where residents can live, work, play, and thrive--neighborhoods that we are all proud to call home.
+Rob will work hand in hand with community partners to develop neighborhoods where residents can live, work, play, and thrive--neighborhoods that we are all proud to call home.